MicrosoftDocs/entra-docs/docs/identity-platform/howto-call-a-web-api-with-postman.md

 ms.subservice: develop
 ms.topic: how-to
 zone_pivot_groups: web-api-howto-prereq
-#Customer intent: As a software developer, I want to call a protected ASP.NET Core Web API using the Microsoft identity platform with Postman
+#Customer intent: As a software developer, I want to call a protected ASP.NET Core web API using the Microsoft identity platform with Postman
 ---

 # Call an ASP.NET Core web API with Postman